For a faster, more profitable home sale

 Below you will find home staging tips to help you enhance natural focus points, or create your own through the use of furniture and accessories.

-Some rooms have more than one focal feature.
+Many rooms have more than one focal feature.
 How do you decide which one to highlight?

 Where does your eye go first when you enter a room?
 Look for the predominant one-- it may be the largest and most dramatic element in a room.